tuupola/axp173/README.md

+This is not in usable state yet.

-# Platform agnostic I2C driver for AXP173 PMU
+# [WIP] Platform agnostic I2C driver for AXP173 PMU

 To use this library you must to provide functions for both reading and writing the I2C bus.
 Function definitions must be the following.